 - Pocket P7, which is sometimes commonly referred to as either the Vista Santa Rosa area, or the area east of Jackson Street between Avenues 50 and Avenue 52, is not within the Indio SOI.
 Portions of pocket P7 are within the Coachella SOI and the southwestern portion of P7 is unsphered.
-RSG understands that there is interest from both Indio and Coachella in annexation of this area.
-Pocket P7 is pictured in Exhibit 45.
-Given the history of this area, RSG recommends that both Indio and Coachella begin community outreach work to seek to find a solution that is mutually acceptable to Indio, Coachella, and the property owners and residents of the Vista Santa Rosa area. - Pocket P14 is an area northeast of the intersection of Van Buren Street and Dillon Road Boulevard.
+RSG understands that there is interest from both Indio and Coachella in assignment of the territory to their respective SOIs.
+Pocket P7 is pictured in Exhibit 44.
+Given the history of this area, RSG recommends that both Indio and Coachella begin community outreach work to seek to find a solution that is mutually acceptable to Indio, Coachella, and the property owners and residents of the Vista Santa Rosa area.
+Prior to designating any portion of Pocket P7, RSG additionally recommends reviewing the capacity of all potential service providers. - Pocket P14 is an area northeast of the intersection of Van Buren Street and Dillon Road Boulevard.
 This area is commonly referred to as Cabazon Trail area, and sometimes referred to as the Dillon Road SOI area by City staff.
 P14 includes portions of the Cabazon Band of Mission Indians reservation, the Twenty-Nine Palms Band of Mission Indians Reservation and Spotlight 29 Casino, and the southern portion of the Eagle Falls Golf Course.
 The City has expressed interest in a sphere reduction in this area, specifically the parcels southeast of Dillon Road, citing historic problems related to the maintenance of infrastructure by a public agency on tribally owned and operated lands.
-Indio's proposed sphere reduction is illustrated in Exhibit 46..
-This sphere reduction would result in unincorporated islands or pockets. - DUC1 and P15 are commonly known as the Carver Tract, which is located in the Indio SOI between the City's corporate boundary and the City of Coachella, northeast of the intersection of Van Buren Street and Avenue 48.
+Indio's proposed sphere reduction is illustrated in Exhibit 45.
+This sphere reduction would result in unincorporated islands or pockets, and an irregularly shaped area, which may present issues associated with future service delivery.
+In a corresponding change, this area would be added to the City of Coachella SOI, based on an agreement between the two cities. - DUC1 and P15 are commonly known as the Carver Tract, which is located in the Indio SOI between the City's corporate boundary and the City of Coachella, northeast of the intersection of Van Buren Street and Avenue 48.
 According to City staff, there is interest in annexation of the Carver Tract (DUC1 and P15).
 This area has several infrastructure issues, likely including storm water drainage and wastewater deficiencies.

 - Pocket P16 is within the Indio SOI and includes the land that is within the Cabazon Band of Mission Indians Reservation.
 Pocket P16 is physically separated from the remainder of the Cabazon Reservation by State Route 86.
-City staff did not indicate any plans for this area. - Two (2) additional areas of the Indio SOI overlap Pocket P29, which primarily includes areas within the Palm Desert SOI, and is commonly known as the Sun City community.
+City staff did not indicate any plans for this area due to the need to address the multiple tribal owners involved with the property at this time. - Two (2) additional areas of the Indio SOI overlap Pocket P29, which primarily includes areas within the Palm Desert SOI, and is commonly known as the Sun City community.
+It is proposed that these two areas of Pocket P29 be included in the Palm Desert SOI as they are most easily accessible from that community.
 One of these areas overlaps DUC2 (small area in Sun City) which is almost entirely within the Palm Desert SOI.
-These areas are illustrated in Exhibit 47.
+These areas are illustrated in Exhibit 46.